 The panorama image shown above was made by B.C. professional photographer, John W. Freeston (1887-1923) in 1919.

-Indeed, Robert Moen has found that the shoe company of which the subjects of the panorama were employees was the Emil Olcovich Shoe Company of Santa Monica.
+He married Florence Mary Hall (ca1874-1944) ca1904 in England.
+He and Florence had two daughters (Elsie May and Kathleen Mary) and one son (Eric Walter).
+U.S. Census records put John and Florence in California during 1920-21.
+Indeed, Robert Moen has learned that the shoe company of which the subjects of the panorama were employees was the Emil Olcovich Shoe Company of Santa Monica.
 The photo appears to have been made in the Santa Monica Canyon on Labour Day, 1919, when the company was there for a staff picnic.

 Note that Freeston appears at both extremities of the panorama.
 The images are both of him, but his pose is quite different.
 In the leftmost portrait, he is holding the umbrella with both hands; however, in the rightmost one, his right arm is raised (in greeting?) while his left arm seems to be supporting the umbrella.
 I have been asked by a couple of people how Freeston was able to pull this off.
 I believe the answer is in this link.
 I think this still applied in 1919, when Freeston made this image.